 For more outdoor fun, then add a visit to the Nashville Zoo to your list of things to do in Nashville.

-In addition to all of the animals, you can also check out the zoo’s zipline and huge jungle gym.
+In addition to all of the animals, you can also check out the zoo’s zipline and colossal jungle gym.

-To make the most out of your time, be sure to purchase your skip the line tickets prior to your visit!
+To make the most of your time, purchase your skip-the-line tickets before your visit!

 9. Frist Art Museum